top of page

 In the coming years after founding Grus Grus Teatteri, I felt free.
 Maybe since I didn't have a theater education I had no shame in trying things out on stage.
 And experiment I did.
 Mostly my experiments were successful and sometimes not, the main point is that I was able to drop the media teacher's job and became a full-time theater professional.
 On the side, quite naturally Grus Grus Teatteri grew into a multidisciplinary group.
 It now consists of artists from different fields.

 I do still direct, but working as a dramaturg has become much more important for me.
 I don't need to push my ideas.
 I'm more interested in collaboration, processes, and searching together.
-The happiest moments during the last few years have been standing by artists whose work have started to flourish.
+The happiest moments during the last few years have been standing by artists whose work has started to flourish.
 When I was younger there was always a bit of jealousy in the mix, but now I'm able to enjoy full-heartedly other peoples' success.

 I often think about this phrase: "Even if I knew that tomorrow the world would go to pieces, I would still plant an apple tree.".
 I take this thought seriously and I guess that is the only thing I do take seriously in the end.
+To be honest, I'm not good with plants, so I took to heart to think what would be my "apple tree".
+Today it is the fairytale I'm currently writing.

 bottom of page